Kilonova and Optical Afterglow from Binary Neutron Star Mergers. II. Optimal Search Strategy for Serendipitous Observations and Target-of-opportunity Observations of Gravitational-wave Triggers: Conclusions and Discussion

 In this paper, we adopt an AT2017gfo-like model as our standard kilonova model to calculate the kilonova detectability of serendipitous and GW-triggered ToO observations.
 However, many theoretical works in the literature \citep[e.g.,][]{kasen2013,kasen2017,kawaguchi2020,kawaguchi2021,darbha2020,korobkin2021,wollaeger2021} show that BNS kilonova should be diverse which may depend on the mass ratio of binary and the nature of the merger remnant.
 The possible energy injection from the merger remnant, e.g., due to spindown of a post-merger magnetar \citep{yu2013,yu2018,metzger2014,ai2018,li2018,ren2019}\footnote{The dissipation of wind from remnant magnetar \citep{zhang2013} or interaction between the relativistic magnetar-driven ejecta and the circumstellar medium \citep{gao2013,liu2020} may also produce additional optical emission.} or fall-back accretion onto the post-merger BH \citep{rosswog2007,ma2018} could significantly increase the brightness of the kilonova.
 The diversity of kilonova and potential energy injection may affect on the final detection rate of kilonova, which will be studied in future work.

-\software{\texttt{POSSIS} \citep{bulla2019,coughlin2020measuring}; Matlab, \url{https://www.mathworks.com}; Python, \url{https://www.python.org}; LALSuite, \citep{lalsuite}; }
+\software{\texttt{POSSIS} \citep{bulla2019,coughlin2020measuring}; Matlab, \url{https://www.mathworks.com}; Python, \url{https://www.python.org}; LALSuite, \citep{lalsuite}}

-\acknowledgments We thank Xue-Feng Wu and Jiming Yu for valuable comments.
+\acknowledgments {{We thank the anonymous {{referees}} for constructive comments.}} We thank Xue-Feng Wu and Jiming Yu for valuable comments.
 The work of J.P.Z is partially supported by the National Science Foundation of China under Grant No. 11721303 and the National Basic Research Program of China under grant No. 2014CB845800.
-Y.P.Y is supported by National Natural Science Foundation of China grant No. 12003028.
+Y.P.Y is supported by National Natural Science Foundation of China grant No. 12003028, the National Key Research and Development Program of China (2022SKA0130101), and the China Manned Spaced Project (CMS-CSST-2021-B11).
 Z.J.C is supported by the National Natural Science Foundation of China (No. 11690023).
 H.G. is supported by the National Natural Science Foundation of China under Grant No. 11690024, 12021003, 11633001.
 Y.W.Y is supported by the National Natural Science Foundation of China under Grant No. 11822302, 11833003.
+L.S. is supported by the National Natural Science Foundation of China under Grant No. 11975027, and the Max Planck Partner Group Program funded by the Max Planck Society.